 Property owners have a duty of care to every person who accesses their property; this includes friends, family, wandering kids, and repair people. refers to a property owner’s obligation to keep people on their property safe.
 The only people you do not have to keep safe are most trespassers.

 In order to protect yourself against a lawsuit, should someone get hurt on your property, it is best to ensure your property is free of hazards.
-You should also understand what areas are most commonly hazardous and ensure you have the .
+You should also understand what areas are most commonly hazardous and ensure you have the proper insurance coverage.
 These preventative steps can help you to greatly reduce any problems that might occur.

 Identify and secure dangerous areas.